Sponsored by Gold Coast Tourism

-South Stradbroke Island, it’s a place where the rigidity of the Australian culture heavily reliant on rules doesn’t exist.
+Ahh the idyllic South Stradbroke Island, it’s a place where the rigidity of the Australian culture heavily reliant on rules doesn’t exist.

-Where you can just walk or ride your bike unencumbered and chill to the beat of your own drum.
+It’s where you can just walk or ride your bike unencumbered and chill to the beat of your own drum.

-South Stradbroke Island is home to Couran Cove Island Resort, and like our favourite Fraser Island, is one of only 15 sand based islands in the world.
+You will find Couran Cove Island Resort nestled in the heart of South Stradbroke Island Conservation Park, and like our favourite island, Fraser Island, it’s one of only 15 sand-based islands in the world.

 South Straddie is made up of 1,800 acres of conservation park, so you know you’re walking into pristine nature.